devdeliw/website/content/posts/coral_intro.md

 backbone for the current industry standard [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS).
 If you use Python and NumPy for vector calculations, OpenBLAS is why it's so fast.

-CORAL isn’t built to compete with industry BLAS, but to maybe reach $\simeq$ 80 % of their performance **on AArch64**.$^\dagger$ This is to educate myself and others on how these fast low-level algorithms work.
+CORAL isn’t built to compete with industry BLAS, but to reach $\simeq$ 80 % of their performance **on AArch64**.$^\dagger$ This is to educate myself and others on how these fast low-level algorithms work.
 The purpose of this "blog" is to walk through how to intelligently write code to make a fast BLAS.
 Just not one that's used by